 Every metropolitan area comes with a unique set of driving challenges.
-With its unique terrain, sporadic weather patterns and rapid growth, Denver and its surrounding cities are no different.
+With its unique terrain, sporadic weather patterns, rapid growth, and busy highway travel that can vary widely, Denver and its surrounding cities are no different.

 While all motorists are affected by these factors, new drivers, and even the more seasoned drivers who have just relocated to Denver, may find them particularly challenging.
-In order to navigate safely down the road, it’s important to adapt safe driving skills to harmonize with the distinctive traits of the area.
+In order to navigate safely down the road, it’s important to look ahead, adapt to local traffic patterns, and apply safe driving skills in ways that harmonize with the distinctive traits of the area.

 If you’re a recently licensed driver, a parent of a student driver, or a new resident or visitor, these tips will help all parties stay safe when driving in the Denver metro area: